-- (b) the content is or includes election advertising that relates to the election in the electoral division; - (c) the person is a foreigner or a foreign entity; and - (d) the person knows or ought reasonably to have known that the content is or includes election advertising that relates to the election in the electoral division.

-(2) Any person who is guilty of an offence under subsection (1) shall be liable on conviction to a fine not exceeding \$2,000 or to imprisonment for a term not exceeding 12 months or to both.
+- (b) the content is or includes election advertising that relates to the election; - (c) the person is a foreigner or a foreign entity; and - (d) the person knows or ought reasonably to have known that the content is or includes election advertising that relates to the election. - (2) Any person who is guilty of an offence under subsection (1) shall be liable on conviction to a fine not exceeding \$2,000 or to imprisonment for a term not exceeding 12 months or to both.

-Division 4 - Supplementary provisions
+Subdivision (4) - Supplementary provisions

-15 Corrective directions for online election advertising
+Corrective directions for online election advertising

-61N.-(1) Where the Returning Officer reasonably believes that an offence under section 61C, 61F, 61K, 78C, 78D or 83(5) is being or has been committed, resulting in or involving publishing in Singapore by electronic means any online election advertising, the Returning Officer may, by written direction, require a relevant person -

-- (a) to do one or more of the following as the Returning Officer considers appropriate: - (i) to take all reasonable steps to ensure the removal, from the social media service, relevant electronic service or internet access service (as the case may be) of the online election advertising identified in the direction;
+- 42M.-(1) Where the Returning Officer reasonably believes that an offence under section 42C, 42E, 42J, 60B, 60C or 65(5) is being or has been committed, resulting in or involving publishing in Singapore by electronic means any online election advertising, the Returning Officer may, by written direction, require a relevant person - (a) to do one or more of the following as the Returning Officer considers appropriate: - (i) to take all reasonable steps to ensure the removal, from the social media service,

-- (ii) to take all reasonable steps to disable access to the online election advertising on the social media service, relevant electronic service or internet access service (as the case may be) by end-users in Singapore who use or may use the service; - (iii) to take all reasonable steps so as to stop or reduce electronic communications activity involving, provision of or access to, or further electronic communications activity involving, further provision of or access to, that online election advertising by end-users in Singapore of the social media service, relevant electronic service or internet access service; and - (b) to do so within the period specified in the written direction, or any extension of that period that the Returning Officer may allow in any particular case.

-(2) Any relevant person who, without reasonable excuse, fails to comply with a direction given under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$1,000 or to imprisonment for a term not exceeding 12 months or to both.

-- (3) In this section, "relevant person" means - (a) a candidate at an election in an electoral division; - (b) a political party with one or more candidates at an election in an electoral division; - (c) a third party in relation to an election in an electoral division who is connected with the commission of the offence but not a person mentioned in paragraph (d); or - (d) a provider of a social media service, a relevant electronic service or an internet access service.
+- relevant electronic service or internet access service (as the case may be) of the online election advertising identified in the direction; - (ii) to take all reasonable steps to disable access to the online election advertising on the social media service, relevant electronic service or internet access service (as the case may be) by end-users in Singapore who use or may use the service; - (iii) to take all reasonable steps so as to stop or reduce electronic communications activity involving, provision of or access to, or further electronic communications activity involving, further provision of or access to, that online election advertising by end-users in Singapore of the social media service, relevant electronic service or internet access service; and - (b) to do so within the period specified in the written direction, or any extension of that period that the Returning Officer may allow in any particular case. - (2) Any relevant person who, without reasonable excuse, fails to comply with a direction given under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$1,000 or to imprisonment for a term not exceeding 12 months or to both. - (3) In this section, "relevant person" means - (a) a candidate at an election; - (b) a third party in relation to an election who is connected with the commission of the offence but not a person mentioned in paragraph (c); or - (c) a provider of a social media service, a relevant electronic service or an internet access service.

-Removal and confiscation of traditional election advertising, etc.
+Removal and confiscation of traditional election advertising

-610.-(1) Where the Returning Officer reasonably believes that an offence under section 61C, 61E, 61G, 61H, 61I or 61J is being committed, the Returning Officer may direct a person -

-- (a) to either remove or cause to be removed, or to otherwise stop any public display of, any traditional election advertising that is publicly displayed in connection with that offence; and - (b) to do so within the period specified in the direction, or any extension of that period that the Returning Officer may allow in any particular case.
+- 42N.-(1) Where the Returning Officer reasonably believes that an offence under section 42C, 42F, 42G, 42H or 42I is being committed, the Returning Officer may direct a person - (a) to either remove or cause to be removed, or to otherwise stop any public display of, any traditional election advertising that is publicly displayed in connection with that offence; and